chrishoina/db-tools-docs/ordsDevelopersGuide/chapter3/3-implicit-parameters.md

 The following table lists the implicit parameters:

-Note:Parameter names are case sensitive.
+> **Note:** Parameter names are case sensitive.
 For example, :CURRENT_USER is not a valid implicit parameter.

 Table 3-1 List of Implicit Parameters